eueung/rtl_fm_python/README.md

 If you have problems let me know.
 I may not be able to help as I'm not very experienced with building C applications.
+-Change to your server ip in files web.sh and /static/index.html -If your server is behind NAT open and forward tcp ports 10100 and 10101

 # Issues